tidyverse/tidyverse.org/content/blog/webr-0-2-0/index.md

 Support for Unicode, font glyph fallback, complex ligatures, and right-to-left (RTL) text have all been improved.
 This vastly improves results when rendering text for international users, particularly for non-Latin RTL scripts such as the Arabic and Hebrew text in the example above.

-Also, colour emoji can now be added to plots 😃
+Also, colour emoji can now be added to plots. 😃

 ### Paths and winding rules